Hardin County, Illinois Records

 The Hardin County Courthouse is located in Elizabethtown, Illinois.
 Most records lost (1839–1884) due to a fire on May 19, 1884.
 Learn More About State of Illinois Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Hardin county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Hardin County Clerk & Recorder of Deeds has Marriage Records from 1884, Birth & Death Records from 1844 / 1887 and Land Records from 1814.
 The County Clerk & Recorder of Deeds maintains records and issues certificates of vital statistics (birth certificates, death certificates, and marriage certificates) for the entire County.
 The Recorder's duties are receiving, filing and maintaining all records related to real property in our county.
 These documents range from all types of conveyance deeds, mortgages, releases and assignments, property liens, as well as, assorted federal, state and local liens.
 The Recorder’s office is responsible for the recordation and storage of plats of subdivision, land surveys and monument records.
 Many other types of miscellaneous documents are recorded, such as; foreign birth certificates, foreign marriage licenses, and military discharge paperwork to name a few.